Industry: Power Generation

 Bently Nevada’s team provided short noticed implementation and around the clock remote support leveraging ADRE (Bently Nevada’s high-end multi-channel data acquisition system) video conferencing, and pictures.
 ADRE is a field-proven data acquisition system, which enables users to spend less time collecting machinery data and more time acting on it.

 MDS Engineers analyzed actual and historical data and found an unbalance in the pump shaft.
 The balancing scenarios were tested using Bently Balance (balancing software capable of calculating multiple solution points, considering both speed and load, in multiple correction planes).

 The Bently Nevada Machinery Diagnostic Services team is composed of more than 160 engineers globally that have successfully completed 18,000+ projects worldwide.
-With decades of experiences, the team has a long reference list for remote diagnostic and support.
+With decades of experience, the team has a long reference list for remote diagnostics and support.
 In 1998, the team solved a compressor problem in the North Sea and supported the customer all the way from company headquarters in Nevada, more than 4,000 miles away.
-The remote team solved issues in real time, using the Bently Nevada 3300 monitoring system with Data Manager 2000 accessed by 56k bps modem on a telephone line.
+The remote team solved issues in real-time, using the Bently Nevada 3300 monitoring system with Data Manager 2000 accessed by 56k bps modem on a telephone line.

 In today’s digital world, we can organize remote access to installed Bently Nevada systems, connect through mobile VPN the existing field racks to our hosted virtual servers in the computer cloud, or deploy portable systems to gather the data for solving the end-user machine problems.